USDA-ARS-GBRU/salmonella_varcall/README.md

 The following is a list of the software used in this project:

 ### Circlator

 Circlator was used to set the origin of replication for the reference *S. enterica* chromosomes that were used to create the reference graph.

 [Circlator on Github](https://github.com/sanger-pathogens/circlator)

 ### FreeBayes

+[Freebayes](https://github.com/freebayes/freebayes) is variant calling software.
+GATK may be favored for variant calling because it is uncertain whether there may be a way to perform joint variant calling on hundreds of thousands of *S. enterica* genome datasets by using `Freebayes`, whereas there is the `gvcf` approach that is available and well-described with GATK.
+Hence, `Freebayes` may be omitted from the final pipeline version.

 ### GATK